linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 2 - International Trade Policy/Chapter 11 - Trade Policy in Developing Countries.md

 By 2000, Lithuania was involved with over 160 countries in economic relations.
 One of the Lithuania's transition goals was reorientation of trade away from the former Soviet Union and toward the West.
 Accession to the WTO helped Lithuania in further reorientation of its trade relation away from Russia and other CIS countries, helping it to increase its trade at a time of fragile economic stability.
 On the other hand, by becoming a WTO member Lithuania had to take steps toward market-based agriculture policies.
 Lithuania could not avoid the European Union (EU) agriculture disciplines and therefore had to reduce domestic agriculture subsidies by 20 percent over five years and remove agricultural export subsidies.
 This process demonstrated that Lithuania was preparing for EU accession in 2004.
 The accession process was followed by the adoption of the EU common trade policy, which included all trade agreements concluded between the EU and third countries.[2]
 A number of these policies together with trade liberalization in Lithuania and other smaller EU countries helped to boost exports.
 Membership in WTO and EU accession assured investors some stability to enter the market.
 In 1995, Lithuanian export was 53 percent of GDP—and much of that was trade with Russia, which negatively affected Lithuania during the Russian financial crisis in 1998.
 This was an expensive lesson indicating that dependency on such an unpredictable economy was risky.
 In 2015, exports grew up to 76 percent of GDP and their main partner became the EU.
 Lithuanian companies also became more oriented toward international trade and the international market, because this increases their yield, increases internationalization, provides higher return on investments, creates new jobs, and influences the growth of economy.

-The export-led strategy is supported in underdeveloped economics with insufficient capital and technology and narrow markets.
+The export-led strategy is supported in underdeveloped economies with insufficient capital and technology and narrow markets.
 The deregulation of the industry, international investment and trade has resulted in a greater number of new domestic

 <table><tr><td>TABLE 11-2</td><td colspan="5">Lithuanian Export (Percentage of GDP)</td></tr><tr><td></td><td>1995</td><td>2000</td><td>2005</td><td>2010</td><td>2015</td></tr><tr><td>Export, % of GDP</td><td>53</td><td>43</td><td>59</td><td>68</td><td>76</td></tr></table>

 and foreign competitors.
 It increased competition in the local market and reduced opportunities for the domestic companies to sell within the country, being forced to search for other distribution methods in foreign countries.<sup>3</sup> Consequently, today Lithuania's international trade through export has helped people in the country obtain economic welfare to improve their life conditions.
-Extensions of markets also help promote income growth per capita (from  $2,169 in 1995 to$ 14,172 in 2015).
+Extensions of markets also help promote income growth per capita (from $2,169 in 1995 to $14,172 in 2015).
 For small countries, the export-led strategy provides opportunities for growth.
 However, one negative aspect of this strategy is it is highly dependent upon exports.
 Countries such as Lithuania are too small to be devoted to serving only their own small domestic market (in case of import substitution strategy).
 Despite having small geographical areas, small populations, and little market, export-led strategy helps small countries obtain large-scale economic profit.
 However, most of the countries in the world are implementing this export-led strategy, causing enormous competition not only for high productivity in developed countries but also with other developing countries.
 International competition is tough and exports are certain to decline.

 # Results of Favoring Manufacturing: Problems of Import-Substituting Industrialization